Assistant Business Manager

 - Previous experience working with a range of experience levels (i.e., you might have worked across a few departments to complete a project, or two…)

-- Previous experience in a role charged with the responsibility of accounting, payroll, personnel & employment matters, and
+- Previous experience in a role charged with the responsibility of accounting, payroll, human resources, personnel & employment matters, and

 - Past experience that demonstrates your understanding of the importance of confidentiality in accounting and HR related matters